intelowlproject/IntelOwl/docs/source/Advanced-Usage.md

 ## Customize analyzer execution at time of request
 Some analyzers provide the chance to customize the performed analysis based on options that are different for each analyzer.
+This is configurable via the `CUSTOM ANALYZERS CONFIGURATION` button on the scan form or you can pass these values as a dictionary when using the pyintelowl client.

 List of some of the analyzers with optional configuration:
 * `VirusTotal_v3_Get_File*`: